Reindeer(s) Are Better Than People

 "Reindeer(s) Are Better Than People" is a 50-second song from the 2013 Disney animated film Frozen, originally performed by actor and singer Jonathan Groff in his vocal role as Kristoff.
-Groff returned with a shorter version in the 2019 film Frozen 2.
+Groff gave a shorter reprisal of the song in the 2019 sequel, Frozen 2.

 Synopsis

 This song happens after Oaken tries to make Kristoff pay more money than he has on his person at the moment for his carrots (for Sven), pickaxe, and rope.
 They can't reach a compromise, and Kristoff calls Oaken a crook.
 Oaken does not like being called a crook, so he tosses Kristoff out into the cold.
 Kristoff then seeks shelter with Sven in a nearby stable.

 This song illustrates Kristoff's unique relationship with Sven.
 He is a shy, isolated man who can only be himself when around his pet reindeer.
-From Director notes "Kristoff’s only friend is his reindeer Sven and he rejects the human race in favor of his pet (“every one of them’s bad,” he sings in ‘Reindeer(s) Are Better Than People’)".
+From Director notes "Kristoff's only friend is his reindeer Sven and he rejects the human race in favor of his pet ("every one of them's bad," he sings in 'Reindeer(s) Are Better Than People')".